Production Records

 Audit trail

-Every change to a TTB record is recorded in audit_log with the user, timestamp, IP address, and field-level diff (old → new).
-This trail is INSERT-ONLY — vestl never updates or deletes audit rows.
-Available at Compliance → Audit Trail, filtered by table_name = ttb_batch_records.
+Every change to a production record is captured in the audit trail with the user, timestamp, and field-level diff (old → new).
+The trail is append-only — vestl never updates or deletes audit entries.
+View it at Compliance → Audit Trail, filtered to Production Records.

 The audit trail is what makes the system survive a TTB inspection: every value is traceable to a person and a time, and the historical state can be reconstructed for any prior date.